bitsent/bitUriParser/README.md

 # bitUriParser
-A parser for bitcoiun URI strings
+A parser for bitcoin URI strings

 NO LICENSE YET